ramipellumbi/UCSAS-2024-Data-Challenge/server/README.md

 - To run the API, open the project in RStudio, open [`server/api.R`](./api.R), and click the "Run API" button in the top right.
 The server loads an in memory database of processed data and models and exposes an API for running simulations.
 These files are located in [`server/processed_data/`](./processed_data/).
 - To run simulations in an isolated setting, open the project in RStudio, open [`server/run_simulations.R`](./run_simulations.R), and source the file.
 - To process the results of simulations run in an isolated setting, open the project in RStudio, open [`server/process_simulations.R`](./process_simulations.R), and source the file.
+This creates a database like format of RDS files, with appropriate relationship constraints for efficient querying.

 ## API